Assessing the Impact of the Mississippi Healthy Students Act on Childhood Obesity: Year Two Research

 Key Findings from Year Two Research

 The Mississippi Healthy Students Act was enacted by the Mississippi Legislature in 2007 in an effort to improve physical education, nutrition, and health education in the state’s public schools.
 The Act represents a major effort of state officials to address the state’s high rates of childhood obesity.
-For more information on the content of the Act and implementation of its requirements, click HERE for a summary on the Center’s website.
+For more information on the content of the Act and implementation of its requirements, click HERE click here to view the bill.